 But all is not lost… you still have a whole lot of abandoned cart recovery options at your disposal.

 A good plan is to accept that customers will inevitably abandon their shopping carts, and have processes in place ahead of time in order to:

 - Recover those lost carts in the most expeditious way.

-Email marketing experts can help you design your perfect abandoned cart emails and set up a successful email workflow with shopping cart abandonment tools so that customers don’t miss coming back for their products.
+Email marketing experts can help you design and write your perfect abandoned cart emails and set up a successful email workflow with shopping cart abandonment tools so that customers don’t miss coming back for their products.